nu7hatch/no-logic-in-your-views-startechconf-2011/one/04_how_templating.md

 !SLIDE
 .notes Ok my friends, but finally we have to talk about the backbone of our views.
 About the templates.
 .notes When i submitted proposal for this conference few months ago i was just starting my experiment with logic-less templating systems.
 To be honest i expected that i will come here to sell my templating language as the best solution of your problems.
+# And finally, templating!

+!SLIDE bullets incremental with-title
 .notes Please, take a look at my Shaven templates compared to well known Mustache.
-# And finally, templating!
+# And finally, templating...

 * Shaven?
 * Mustache?
+* ...?

 !SLIDE
 # Mustache